Royal Society for Asian Affairs: Education

-The Society's library and archive are currently housed at Hailebury where they may be consulted by prior arrangement.
+The Society's library and archive are currently inaccessible to researchers.

 The journal of the society, Asian Affairs, is published quarterly by Taylor and Francis.
 It has been continuously in publication since 1914.
 It contains original articles and book reviews.

 The Society has for many years run Schools' days jointly with the School of Oriental and African Studies, London for sixth-form students.
 These offer interested A-level students an opportunity to hear talks on a wide range of Asian topics and to try out a variety of Asian languages.

 Through travel awards to young people, the RSAA supports practical projects and research that have the potential to contribute to advances in scholarly or other public knowledge including, but not limited to, post-graduate degrees, journalism and travel writing.
-The Society also administers grants to support medical electives in asian countries on behalf of the JPT Family Trust.

 Awards

-The Royal Society for Asian Affairs awards two medals, the "Sir Percy Sykes Memorial Medal" (named for Percy Sykes, honorary secretary 1924-1932) and the "Lawrence of Arabia Memorial Medal", named for T. E. Lawrence, to individuals who have distinguished themselves in their contribution to cultural relations, exploration, research, or literature.
+The Royal Society for Asian Affairs awards the RSAA Medal.
+Previously it awarded the Sir Percy Sykes Memorial Medal (named for Percy Sykes, honorary secretary 1924–1932) and the Lawrence Memorial Medal, named for T. E. Lawrence, to individuals who have distinguished themselves in their contribution to cultural relations, exploration, research, or literature.
+Both medals were designed by Eric Kennington.

-The Society also makes occasional special awards to individuals whose activities merit recognition falling outside the criteria for the Society's two medals.
+The RSAA Medal was previously known as the Sir Percy Sykes Memorial Medal and was awarded under that name, but with different criteria.
+It was renamed in 2025.
+The Sir Percy Sykes Memorial Medal was established in 1947 and awarded to "distinguished travellers and writers deemed to have increased man’s knowledge of and stimulated interest in Asia".
+The Sykes Memorial Medal was last awarded in 2019.

+The Lawrence Memorial Medal was established in 1935 to recognise "work of outstanding merit in the fields of exploration, research or literature" by British subjects.
+In 2025, the RSAA decided that since the medal was established to honour activities that were mainly connected with Britain's imperial past, and because it had consequently been awarded only infrequently in recent decades, it should be discontinued.